 Liz Begalla made a motion that the Council accept Fr.
 Don’s retirement and commence the process to investigate our next move in determining the proper course of action considering Fr.
 Don’s departure as Co-Pastor.

-Kirsten suggested that Council members provide ideas to Sue as to what should be done in our efforts to identify and recruit a new Co-Pastor
+Kirsten suggested that Council members provide ideas to Sue as to what should be done in our efforts to identify and recruit a new Co-Pastor.

 It was also decided that Fr.
 Don will draft a letter to the community to be included in the next edition of E-Currents as well as a hard copy to be available at Mass Saturday, the 22nd.